-The external testing package currently in use for all BSN and entry-level students in the School of Nursing is a nationally standardized exam from Assessment Technologies Institute (ATI).
-The ATI testing package includes multiple resources for students and faculty, including secure, proctored exams in major areas of study, online review modules, and un-proctored practice tests.
-The cost of ATI testing and resources is included in student lab fees.
+The external testing package currently in use for all BSN and entry-level students is a nationally standardized exam from Kaplan.
+The Kaplan testing package includes multiple resources for students and faculty, including secure, proctored exams in major areas of study, online review modules, and unproctored practice tests.
+The cost of Kaplan testing and resources is included in the School of Nursing Program fee.

-The testing resources available from ATI are used as external assessments, providing students an opportunity to practice with NCLEX-style questions and identify areas in which additional academic work is needed.
-Faculty use the results of the ATI tests to evaluate student progression and curriculum effectiveness.
+The testing resources available from Kaplan are used as external assessments, providing students an opportunity to practice with NCLEX-style questions and identify areas in which additional academic work is needed.
+Faculty use the results of the Kaplan tests to evaluate student progression and curriculum effectiveness.
 In some courses the test is required as part of the class grade.

-Test scores are available to students via the ATI website.
-Faculty advisors are available to review ATI results with all students.
+Test scores are available to students via the Kaplan website.
+Faculty advisors are available to review Kaplan results with all students.
 If a student performs below expectations on external testing, the student is responsible for seeking remediation (with faculty guidance), which may take the form of self-study, re-testing, use of PLU resources, a class, or other opportunities.

-Students set up an ATI account, check test results, and take un-proctored exams at http://www.atitesting.com.
-Contact ATI with questions about system problems at 1-800-667-7531.
+Students set up a Kaplan account, check test results, and take un-proctored exams at www.kpatest.com/login.